Collaborative Fusion: Clients

-Past and present clients include local, state, and federal governmental government agencies within the United States.
+Past and present clients of CFI included local, state, and federal government agencies in the United States.
 The Department of Health and Human Services awarded CFI contracts for disaster relief in the aftermath of Hurricanes Katrina and Rita in 2005.
 They also have developed and support technology programs for state governments, including the State of California's Medical Volunteer System.
 CFI also administers a number of federally mandated ESAR-VHP programs for state governments.

 Accolades

-CFI has been selected as one of the "50 Best Places to Work in Western Pennsylvania" in 2007, 2008, 2009, and 2010 by the Pittsburgh Business Times as well as #31 of the "Top 50 Best Places to Work in Western Pennsylvania with Under 50 Employees" by the Pittsburgh Post-Gazette.
+CFI was selected as one of the "50 Best Places to Work in Western Pennsylvania" in 2007, 2008, 2009, and 2010 by the Pittsburgh Business Times, as well as #31 of the "Top 50 Best Places to Work in Western Pennsylvania with Under 50 Employees" by the Pittsburgh Post-Gazette.